 There are two approved ignition modules - Fenwal (grey) and Capable Controls (white).
-Each have a red LED lamp providing the following signals: Fenwal - 1 rapid flash on 1st entering Pre-purge, 3 rapid flashes upon Failure to Ignite After 3 Attempts; the Capable Controls module provides a single flash at the start of each Purge and Interpurge cycle, continuous rapid flashes during the 4 second spark interval, solid illumination following successful ignition until burner shutdown, and a slow on/off with a 3-try failure.
+Each have a red LED lamp providing the following signals: Fenwal - 1 rapid flash on 1st entering Pre-purge, 3 rapid flashes upon Failure to Ignite After 3 Attempts; the Capable Controls module provides a single flash at the start of each Purge and Interpurge cycle, continuous rapid flashes during the 4 second spark interval, solid illumination following successful ignition until burner shutdown, and a slow on/off cycle with a 3-try failure.

 Flame current can be monitored on the Fenwal.
-Connect an electrical test meter - set to read Microamps (symbol μ A) to the two test pins at the top right of the ignition module.
+Connect an electrical test meter - set to read Microamps (symbol $\mu$ A) to the two test pins at the top right of the ignition module.
 Recycle the boiler so it enters another trial for ignition and monitor the flame current reading.
-When the burner ignites, a steady reading of 2-7 Microamps should be measured by your meter.
+When the burner ignites, a steady reading of

+2-7 Microamps should be measured by your meter.
 The control will lock out if the reading drops below 0.7 Microamps. (see Section 5.3.1 - "Control Module - Maximum ignition trials error", and Section 5.3.2 - "Ignition problems").
 For conversion from Fenwal to the Capable Control, specify IBC part# 240-049 - that provides the module plus added wire lead and instructions.
-Flame current measurement is not possible on Capable Controls module.